Mediterranean Diet Grocery and Shopping List

 Endosperm provides carbohydrates, protein, and some amount of B vitamins and minerals.

 Consuming whole grains has many benefits.
 First, it promotes weight loss—as it is fiber-rich, it makes you feel fuller for longer.
-In the long run, consistent whole grain consumption helps control blood sugar and blood pressure, which helps keep heart diseases at bay.
+In the long run, consistent whole grain consumption helps control blood sugar and blood pressure, which helps keep heart diseases at bay and supports the prevention and management of chronic diseases.
+Including whole grains in your eating pattern offers numerous health benefits.

 A study of 18 years, published in the Journal of Nutrition, reveals that people who ate three or more servings of whole grain daily had a lower average increase in waist size than those who ate less than one-half serving.